Adam-Bielski/CNN_face_attraction/README.md

 Each image has to undergo a preprocessing, which include:

-   1. "Pruning of images"
+   1. Pruning of images
          * Detecting a face
          * Getting coordinates of the box around a face
          * Cutting off image to fit the 150% size of the box

          Although raw images are already faces, performance of the classifier will be higher if we cut off unnecessary stuff.
 150% of the size of boxes ensures that    hair/eyeglasses/facial hair will be included on an image.

+   2. Padding of images
+         * Padding images with monochromatic borders so that they have the same dimensions
+         * If an image doesn't fit (is larger) than the target dimensions or the detected face is extremely small, then an image is discarded

+         Arguably CNN will work better with images of common size.

+Example of such preprocessing: